 Because updating nameservers takes an unpredictable amount of time, it is likely that you will see this page next:

-Once the nameservers update, your domain will be using CloudFlare’s DNS and you will see it has an Active status, like this:
+Once the nameservers update, your domain will be using Cloudflare’s DNS and you will see it has an Active status.

 Also note the Settings Summary, right below your domain will show your website’s current security level (medium by default) and some other information.

 Before continuing, to get the most out of Cloudflare, you will want to follow this guide: Recommended First Steps for All Cloudflare Users.
 This is important to ensure that Cloudflare will allow legitimate connections from services that you want to allow, and so that your web server logs will show the original visitor IP addresses (instead of Cloudflare’s reverse proxy IP addresses).

 Once you’re all set up, let’s take a look at the I’m Under Attack Mode setting in the Cloudflare firewall.

 By default, Cloudflare’s firewall security is set to Medium.
 This offers some protection against visitors who are rated as a moderate threat by presenting them with a challenge page before allowing them to continue to your site.
 However, if your site is the target of a DDoS attack, that may not be enough to keep your site operational.
 In this case, the I’m Under Attack Mode might be appropriate for you.

 If you enable this mode, any visitor to your website will be presented with an interstitial page that performs some browser checks and delays the visitor for about 5 seconds before passing them to your server.
 It will look something like this;